CTSRD-CHERI/cheribsd-getting-started/src/benchmarking/README.md

 Depending on the version of CheriBSD you are using, the kernel may have a number of debugging fetures enabled.
-These features can substantially impact system performance, including having inducing disproportionate performance overhead for specific system behaviours.
+These features can substantially impact system performance, including inducing disproportionate performance overhead for specific system behaviours.
 For example, enabling kernel lock-order checking ("WITNESS") will introduce substantial overhead, and in particular will impact kernel-centric workloads